tekgourou/sxo-workflows/secureEmailBitcoinAddressDetected__definition_workflow_01SRY4YGP4ID15WoNAV2xAljWrReA72rTyM/README.md

 ## Configuration

-Account Keys/Targets
+Variable/Account Keys/Targets
+* Edit local variable "bitcoinabuse_api_token" to add your own api key.
+* Set local variable "Secure_Malware_Analytics" to "true" if you have a Cisco Secure Malware Analytics API subscription.
+* Edit local variable "Secure_Malware_Analytics_API_key" to add your own api key.
 * You must create an account key with your mailbox’s credentials and then update the SecureX CES notification Mailbox target with that account key.
 While you’re editing the target, be sure to add your email server’s information

 ## Targets
 Target Group: `Default TargetGroup`